Garden To Do List February

 - After your amaryllis finishes blooming, cut off the stalk, but leave the foliage.
 The leaves help reinvigorate the bulb so you will have plenty of blooms next year.
 Treat it like an ordinary houseplant until next fall then cut back the foliage, put it in a dark place, and stop watering.
 About a month later bring it out, begin watering, put it in full sun and presto, a whole new generation of flowers.

-- Keep those Valentine cut flower arrangements fresh longer with a simple solution of 50-50 lemon lime soda and water and a dash of bleach.
-Also, before you put your flowers in your vase remove all of the lower leaves.
+- Keep those Valentine cut flower arrangements fresh longer with a simple solution of equal parts lemon lime soda and water plus a dash of bleach.
+Also, before you put your flowers in your vase remove all of the lower leaves that sit below the water line.

 - Get out your pruners!
 Cut back hybrid tea and repeat blooming roses before the buds break.
 Wait to prune one time blooming roses until after they have bloomed.
 Crape myrtles, butterfly bush, group C and group B clematis should also be pruned in late winter/early spring.